 - Develop targeted actions to address patterns of absence (of all severities) of individual pupils, groups or cohorts that it has identified via data analysis - Provide targeted support to the pupils it has identified whose absences may be a cause for concern, especially those who demonstrate patterns of persistent or severe absence, and their families (see section 8.4 below) - The attendance team look at the number of times each pupil is late for school.
-They collect this information and may request the support of our attendance partner, Global Policing, to support families with morning calls.
 Where pupils are frequently late, parents will be invited in for a meeting with a member of the attendance team to look at reasons for the lateness and to look at ways we can support you to improve punctuality. - Provide regular attendance reports to class teachers, to facilitate discussions with pupils and families, and to the governing board and school leaders (including the special educational needs co-ordinator, designated safeguarding leads and pupil premium lead) - Use data to monitor and evaluate the impact of any interventions put in place in order to modify them and inform future strategies - Share information and work collaboratively with other schools in the area, local authorities and other partners where a pupil's absence is at risk of becoming persistent or severe, including keeping them informed regarding specific pupils, where appropriate